OSBI investigating after woman killed in Sperry, her boyfriend found dead in Tulsa

 State agents are investigating after a woman was found stabbed in her boyfriend’s Sperry home and officers later found his body inside a vehicle in Tulsa.

-Deena Ostoich was pronounced dead inside her boyfriend Gary Brown's residence, located in the 300 block of West 88th Street North in Sperry, according to an Oklahoma State Bureau of Investigation news release.
-She was reportedly fatally stabbed.
+Deena Ostoich was pronounced dead inside Gary Brown’s residence, located in the 300 block of West 88th Street North in Sperry, according to an Oklahoma State Bureau of Investigation news release.

-Ostoich and Brown had reportedly been arguing during a road trip from California back to Oklahoma.
-Ostoich's daughter was also reportedly making the trip, and the release states she arrived back in Tulsa about 5 p.m.
+Ostoich and Brown reportedly had been arguing during a road trip from California back to Oklahoma.
+Ostoich’s daughter reportedly was also present during the trip, and the release states she arrived back in Tulsa about 5 p.m.
 Sunday.
-Less than two hours later, Ostoich's daughter reportedly began receiving phone calls from Brown asking her to pick up her mother, according to the release.
+Less than two hours later, Ostoich’s daughter reportedly began receiving phone calls from Brown asking her to pick up her mother, according to the release.

 “The calls continued until 11:30 p.m. when Brown told Ostoich’s daughter that her mom was dead,” OSBI agents state in the release.

-The Oklahoma State Office of the Medical Examiner will determine the cause of death for Ostoich and Brown.
+The Oklahoma State Office of the Medical Examiner will determine the causes of death for Ostoich and Brown.